 I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core) I.D.1.a) At the primary clinical site, the program must provide each fellow with: I.D.1.a).(1) a designated work area; (Core) I.D.1.a).(2) an individual computer with access to hospital and laboratory information systems, electronic health records, and the Internet; (Core) I.D.1.a).(3) an individual light microscope and access to a multi- headed light microscope for rotations on which microscopic evaluations account for a major portion of the clinical experience; (Core) I.D.1.a).(4) photomicroscopy and gross imaging technology; (Core) I.D.1.a).(5) radiographic imaging technology, when applicable to specimen type; and, (Core) I.D.1.a).(6) access to updated teaching materials and glass slide and/or virtual slide study sets, including the correlating histology, for a variety of anatomic sites and specimen types, to include cervical cytology, fluids (respiratory, urinary, cerebrospinal, and other body sites), and a variety of FNA and/or core biopsy sites.
-(Core) I.D.1.b) There must be office space, meeting rooms, and laboratory space to support patient care-related teaching, educational, and research activities, and clinical service work.
+(Core) I.D.1.a) At the primary clinical site, the program must provide each fellow with: I.D.1.a).(1) a designated work area; (Core) I.D.1.a).(2) an individual computer with access to hospital and laboratory information systems, electronic health records, and the i Internet; (Core) I.D.1.a).(3) an individual light microscope and access to a multi- headed light microscope for rotations on which microscopic evaluations account for a major portion of the clinical experience; (Core) I.D.1.a).(4) photomicroscopy and gross imaging technology; (Core) I.D.1.a).(5) radiographic imaging technology, when applicable to specimen type; and, (Core) I.D.1.a).(6) access to updated teaching materials and glass slide and/or virtual slide study sets, including the correlating histology, for a variety of anatomic sites and specimen types, to include cervical cytology, fluids (respiratory, urinary, cerebrospinal, and other body sites), and a variety of fine needle aspirations (FNAs) and/or core biopsy sites.
+I.D.1.b) There must be office space, meeting rooms, and laboratory space to support patient care-related teaching, educational, and research activities, and clinical service work.
 (Core) I.D.1.c) Clinical material related to the subspecialty area of the fellowship must be provided.
 (Core) I.D.1.c).(1) Clinical material must be indexed so as to permit retrieval of archived records by specified organ and/or diagnosis in a timely manner.
-(Core) I.D.1.c).(2) New patient clinical specimens must include a large volume and variety of cytopathology material that includes gynecologic, non-gynecologic, and fine needle aspiration (FNA) specimens.
 (Core)

-I.D.1.d) One or more laboratories must be equipped to perform all tests required for the education of fellows.
-(Core)

-This must include: equipment for processing gynecologic and non-gynecologic specimens; microscopes, including multi-headed microscopes; and computers with access to hospital and laboratory information systems and the Internet.
-(Core)
+I.D.1.c).(2) New patient clinical specimens must include a large volume and variety of cytopathology material that includes gynecologic, non-gynecologic, and fine needle aspiration (FNA) specimens.
+(Core) I.D.1.d) Laboratories must perform all tests required for the education of fellows and/or provide access to the results of reference laboratory tests that are not performed at the primary clinical site and participating sites.
+(Core) One or more laboratories must be equipped to perform all tests required for the education of fellows.
+This must include: equipment for processing gynecologic I.D.1.d).(1) and non-gynecologic specimens; microscopes, including multi-headed microscopes: and computers with access to hospital and laboratory information systems and the Internet.
+(Core) I.D.2.

-I.D.2.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for:

-I.D.2.a) access to food while on duty; (Core)

-I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)